 Lady Jaye's gear isn't all that interesting.
 But, it is definitely essential to the figure.
 The harpoon gun is Lady Jaye's and Lady Jaye's alone.
 It looks perfect with the figure and doesn't really work with any other figure.
 Her backpack is scaled to Lady Jaye's sculpt and, again, works well with her while also not really working with any other figures.
 Her final piece of gear is a video camera.
 It's comically dated now.
 But, in 1985, something so small was novel.
 And, as a kid, I found more uses for the camera than I did even Lady Jaye herself.
 It found itself a vital piece of equipment for spying on Cobra, taking video of the Dreadnok nefarious deeds or even catching a Joe double agent at work.
 The camera found its way into the hands of many figures while the rest of Lady Jaye's gear really only works for her.

 Lady Jaye had little first life, a somewhat chaotic second life and then a collector based final life before the mold was retired and replaced by a completely new one.
 Hasbro released just one Lady Jaye in 1985.
 From there, the mold went to Funskool.
 She was released in India for many years in the mid 1990's and has several minor variants of body shading and accessory colors.
 Funskool also used her for the Canary Ann figure in the Complan Commandos line.
 Hasbro got the mold back for the 1997 anniversary figures and released her in an excellent black and grey paint job.
+The body was used again in 1998 with a less than stellar head as the new character Volga.
 Despite collector demand for Lady Jaye, Hasbro didn't use the mold again until 2003 when she appeared as a Convention release.
 This was the final usage of the original mold.
 In 2005, Hasbro created an all new body mold that was used on Daina.
 It was used again on the 2006 Comic Pack Lady Jaye and the 2007 Convention Doc.
 For a character as popular as she was, Lady Jaye really didn't get many releases.
 Scarlett and Baroness dominated the slots for female characters in the 2000's and Lady Jaye was really neglected.

 There was a time when collectors believed that because Lady Jaye was a female figure that she existed in drastically lower numbers than other figures.
 Time has proven that if that was true, it has had no impact on the figure's availability today.
 There are always tons of mint, complete and with filecard Lady Jaye figures available.
 They sell anywhere from $15 to $30, with the bulk of them in the $25 range.
 That's a lot.
 But, there aren't a lot of other options for the Lady Jaye character.
 And, the original version is easily her most iconic look.
 I'm not a huge fan of this figure.
 But, I'm also not as against it as I was in earlier days.
 Lady Jaye has her place in the collecting pantheon.
 But each collector finds her useful or not.
 I'm glad I have one from my early collecting days.
 But, I'd also not miss her were she absent.